Board of Directors

 President, Goldhammer Advisory LLC

-Mr. Goldberg is President of Goldhammer Advisory LLC which provides private equity funds and companies with expertise in business development, operations oversight, and funding and execution of growth plans.
-He also serves on the Market Advisory Board of BBVA Compass Bank in South Florida and has been on the Adjunct Faculty at the undergraduate School of Business, University of Miami.
+Mr. Goldberg is President of Goldhammer Advisory LLA which provides private equity funds and companies with expertise in business development, operations oversight, funding and execution of growth plans.
+He also serves on the Market Advisory Board of BBVA Compass Bank in South Florida.
+Steve is an Adjunct Professor in Finance at Miami Dade College having previously held a similar position at the undergraduate School of Business, University of Miami.

-Prior to Goldhammer, Mr. Goldberg was CEO of Coral Gables based Sunbelt Diversified Enterprises LLC, a privately owned holding company investing small cap companies in diverse industries before which he was involved with middle market private equity as both a partner and operator.
-He has also served as Senior Vice President of Arrow Air II LLC, Chief Financial Officer of its affiliate Arrow Air, Inc., and was a partner at Maplewood Partners LP, a private equity firm based in Coral Gables, Florida.
+Prior to Goldhammer, Mr. Goldberg was CEO of Coral Gables based Sunbelt Diversified Enterprises LLA, a privately owned holding company investing small cap companies in diverse industries before which he was involved with middle market private equity as both a partner and operator.

-Steve served with Ryder System, Inc. and its subsidiaries for 12 years in positions including Senior Vice President of Corporate Finance, Vice President of Corporate Development, and Vice President and Treasurer of Ryder System, Inc. and Chief Financial Officer of Ryder Transportation Services.
-From 1998 to 2000 he was Senior Vice President, Corporate Development of Republic Services, Inc., an environmental services company.
-Prior to joining Ryder, Steve held positions in the finance departments of Squibb Corporation and J.E.
-Seagram & Sons, Inc., having started his career at Manufacturers Hanover Trust in New York.
+Steve served with Ryder System, Inc. and its subsidiaries for 12 years including senior positions in Corporate Finance and Corporate Development.
+From 1998 to 2000, he was Senior Vice President, Corporate Development for Republic Services, Inc. Prior to joining Ryder, Steve held positions in the finance departments of Squibb Corporation and J.E.
+Seagrams & Sons, Inc. having started his career at Manufacturers Hanover Trust in New York.

 Richard L. Haydon